strangelove-ventures/lens/README.md

 >```

 ### **CHAINS**
-Lens comes with two defaulted chains.
+Lens comes with two default chains.
 Cosmos Hub and Osmosis.

 To interact with other chains, you need to add them to your config, run: